Board of Directors

 Among Mr. Kobayashi's honors are the 2004 Charles Reed Bishop Medal Award, the 2002 Business Leader of the Year, and the 1994 Georgetown University’s Patrick Healy Award.
 He was recently recognized by the State of Hawaii’s Senate and House of Representatives for his leadership and contributions to the people and State of Hawaii (2008).
 He and his wife Susan were also honored by the Historic Hawaii Foundation for their personal commitments to education, ohana, healthcare and culture to enhance the communities of Hawaii.

-Ernest Nishizaki is executive vice president and chief operating officer of Kyo-ya Management Co., Ltd. which owns the Sheraton Waikiki, Royal Hawaiian, Sheraton Moana Surfrider, Sheraton Princess Kaiulani, and Sheraton Maui hotels in Hawaii.
+Ernest Nishizaki served as executive vice president and chief operating officer of Kyo-ya Management Co., Ltd. which owns the Sheraton Waikiki, Royal Hawaiian, Sheraton Moana Surfrider, Sheraton Princess Kaiulani, and Sheraton Maui hotels in Hawaii.
 After graduating from Leilelhua High School on Oahu, Ernest attended the University of Hawaii where he majored in Travel Industry Management.
-Upon graduation Ernest joined ITT Sheraton Corporation’s management trainee program and worked in various management positions at several properties here and on the mainland.
+Upon graduation Ernest joined ITT Sheraton Corporation’s management trainee program and worked in various management positions at several properties in Hawaii and on the mainland.
 Ernest became the first Hawaii-born general manager of the Royal Hawaiian Hotel in 1993.

 David Williams spent his entire 26 year working career with Whirlpool Corporation, a $20 billion global manufacturer and marketer of major home appliances.
 His career at Whirlpool spanned several functions ranging from engineering to Vice President of Sales and ultimately as Senior Vice President of Global Marketing.
 He was also Vice President of Marketing in both North America as well as Europe.